Team-Jackdaw/chat-with-NPC/docs/RegisterNPC.md

    a new group, please read [RegisterGroup](RegisterGroup.md).
 5. **Set the Instructions**: You can use the command `/npchat npc setInstructions <instructions>` to set the `Instructions` for the NPC.
-6. **Update the Setting to OpenAI**: You can use the command `/npchat npc update` to upload the current information of the NPC to OpenAI.
+6. **Clear the Memory**: You can use the command `/npchat npc clearMemory` if you want to clear all the memory of the NPC.
-7. **Clear the Memory**: You can use the command `/npchat npc clearMemory` if you want to clear all the memory of the NPC.
+7. **Save the Current Data Immediately**: You can use the command `/npchat saveAll` to save the current information of the NPC to the local file.
+(Or it will be saved automatically after 5 minutes)

    > ![set NPC](images/newnpc.png)